 John Alasdair Macdonald (The Hebridean Explorer)

 I was raised on a small croft (a traditional Highland agricultural landholding) near the coast, in the village of Coll, on the eastern side of the Isle of Lewis in the Outer Hebrides.
-My family have been on the same croft for over two hundred years (at least since 1815 ) and for generations my ancestors have been crofters and fishermen - much to my father (ex-fisherman) and two brothers (a crofter and a sailor) shame, I never found my sea legs!
+My family have been on the same croft for over two hundred years (at least since 1815 ) and for generations my ancestors were crofters and fishermen - much to my father (ex-fisherman) and two brothers (a crofter and a sailor) shame, I never found my sea legs!

 As a young child my first language was Scottish Gaelic and I didn’t begin to learn English until I started school.
 However, my schooling was dominated by the English language (not so for my much younger brother who actually went to a Gaelic Medium School) and by the time I reached my teens, English had become my main language.
 It is due to my mother that I have kept some Gaelic - she refuses to talk to me in English.

 I left the Highlands at seventeen to go to college in Edinburgh.
 Twenty five years later I finally finished a degree!
-After gaining a BA Scottish History degree, which I studied for part-time (in the winter months) at the University of the Highlands and Islands in Inverness, I have recently completed a Masters degree that includes Scottish History, Archaeology and Literature.
+After gaining a degree in Scottish History and a Masters in British Studies from the Centre of History at the University of the Highlands and Islands, I am continuing my studies through a part-time PhD programme, researching the Scottish Gaelic clans of the central and west Highlands during the mid-eighteenth century.

-For the last seventeen years, I have been based near Inverness, in the Loch Ness village of Drumnadrochit.
+For the last twenty years, I have been based near Inverness, in the Loch Ness village of Drumnadrochit.
 Before beginning The Hebridean Explorer, my wife and I owned a Bed and Breakfast - in fact it’s where the seeds of being a tour guide came from.
 Spending time talking to guests about where they were going, I thought - wouldn’t it be great to actually take people there!
 I am now very fortunate to be able to do a job I absolutely love, travelling the Highlands and the Hebridean Islands, visiting the best sites and the real scenic gems and sharing Highland history.